WatchOS 8 Public Beta: Best New Features on Apple Watch | ExBulletin

 Two new training options-and mindfulness

-There are two new workout types that you can track: Pilates and Tai Chi.Workout app with customized heart rate and motion algorithms[その他]Determine your efforts better than if you used options to track these workouts.
+There are two new workout types that you can track: Pilates and Tai Chi.Workout app with customized heart rate and motion algorithms[その他]Determine your efforts better than if you used the option to trace these workouts.
 In addition to picture-in-picture mode, Apple’s Fitness Plus also has an additional workout filter.

 Apple has also moved the Breathe app to the new Mindfulness app.
-In addition to being able to see animations that help guide your breathing, there is also a Reflect app that gives you a prompt to help you focus on your thoughts.
-I really like the new animations in the Mindfulness App and in a short amount of time using them they help me focus my attention.
+In addition to animations that help guide your breathing, there is a Reflect app that displays prompts that help you focus your thoughts.
+I really like the new animations in the Mindfulness app and in a short amount of time using them they help me focus my attention.
 The time you spend looking back will be displayed (along with your heart rate) in the Health app on your iPhone after each session.

 Sleep tracking also adds respiratory rate to existing sleep indicators such as heart rate and sleep time.
 You can also check trends over time in the Health app on your iPhone.